RIAEvangelist/node-dominos-pizza-api/docs/Store.md

 Store is constructed `async`, so when you instantiate it, you should await it, like this : ` const store = await new Store(String)` this will work in your main node code without wrapping it in an anonymous async function.

+If you have cloned this repo, you can run the example with this command:
+`node ./example/store.js`

 Constructor
 ====